BENEFITS IN FRANCE En, Neteem

 Employees on business trips are covered by our international travel policy.
 This covers:

-• Medical expenses abroad
+• Healthcare expenses abroad

 • Repatriation assistance